Date Posted: Monday, June 21, 2021

-Libraries Transforming Communities (LTC): Focus on Small and Rural Libraries is an initiative of the American Library Association (ALA) that seeks to provide community engagement resources and opportunities specific to the needs of library workers serving small and rural communities.
+Libraries Transforming Communities (LTC): Focus on Small and Rural Libraries is an initiative of the American Library Association (ALA) that provides community engagement resources and opportunities specific to the needs of library workers serving small and rural communities.

-Libraries today are serving their patrons in new and exciting ways through community engagement.
-Community engagement is the process of working collaboratively with community members – be they library patrons, residents, faculty, students or partner organizations – to address issues for the betterment of the community.
-As champions of lifelong learning, libraries are a place to quench curiosity, access technology, and explore new ideas, hobbies and careers.
-Increasingly, libraries also offer patrons welcoming virtual and physical spaces to meet their neighbors to discuss and resolve important issues.
+Community engagement is the process of working collaboratively with community members – be they library patrons, residents, faculty, students, or partner organizations – to address issues for the betterment of the community.

 Libraries Transforming Communities: Focus on Small and Rural Libraries is part of ALA’s longtime commitment to preparing library workers for the expanding role of libraries.
 The initiative is offered in partnership with the Association for Rural & Small Libraries (ARSL).
-It is supported by a private donor and the Institute of Museum and Library Services (IMLS).
+It is supported by a private donor.

 - Applicants must have an institutional OR personal membership with either the American Library Association OR the Association for Rural & Small Libraries.